RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 The guide is in many short sections.
 Most sections have a quiz at the end.
 You must correctly complete the quiz before you can move to the next section.
 There is no limit to the number of times you can retry each quiz.

-To navigate back to a section you have completed, use the little square links along the top of each page.
+To navigate back to a section you have completed, use either the little square links along the top of each page or the links in the table of contents here.

-<div id="toc"></div>
+### Contents {#toc}

 *Author: [@RarelyCharlie](https://www.7cups.com/@RarelyCharlie).*